BrandonHT/Machine-learning-R/README.md

 # Machine-learning-R
-Repository with exercises and assignments performed for the Machine Learning course of the M.S.
+Repository with exercises and assignments developed for the Machine learning course of the M.Sc.
 Data science at ITAM.
+All the assignments were developed using **R markdown** and **Quarto**.